TheWidlarzGroup/react-native-video/README.md

 Platforms: all

 Note: For Android MediaPlayer, rate is only supported on Android 6.0 and higher devices.

+#### pitchAlgorithm
+Pitch algorithm for AVPlayerItem.
+[Apple documentation](https://developer.apple.com/documentation/avfoundation/avaudiotimepitchalgorithm).

+By default on iOS pitch algorithm is **lowQualityZeroLatency** which has limitations in allowed playback speed.

+* **lowQualityZeroLatency** - A low quality and very low computationally intensive pitch algorithm.
+This algorithm is suitable for brief fast-forward and rewind effects as well as low quality voice.
+The rate is snapped to {0.5, 0.666667, 0.8, 1.0, 1.25, 1.5, 2.0}.
+* **spectral** - The highest quality, most computationally expensive pitch algorithm.
+This algorithm is suitable for voice.
+It uses a variable rate from 1/32 to 32.
+* **timeDomain** - A modest quality pitch algorithm that is less computationally intensive than the spectral algorithm.
+This algorithm is suitable for music.
+It uses a variable rate from 1/32 to 32.
+* **varispeed** - A high quality, no pitch correction algorithm.
+The pitch varies with rate and supports variable rates from 1/32 to 32.

+Platforms: iOS

 #### repeat
 Determine whether to repeat the video when the end is reached